8 Tips for a Stunning Undergraduate Architecture Portfolio + Examples

 1. Choose the format

-How do you start with that?
-Yes, you guessed it: Check the requirements of the university.
-See what sort of portfolio the admission office is looking for (printed, PDF portfolio, or personal website link), and act accordingly.
+As always, check the requirements of the university.
+See what sort of portfolio the admission office is looking for (printed, PDF portfolio, or personal website link), and plan accordingly.

-If they ask for a link to your portfolio, create one in Archifolio.
-This will give you a stunning portfolio in a matter of minutes.
-You can set your own domain (think yourname.com), upload your content, choose a design that fits your style and end up with a portfolio that you can be proud of.
+You can set up your own domain (think yourname.com), upload your content, choose a design that fits your style and end up with a portfolio that you can be truly proud of.

 2. Create a cover page

 First impressions matter a lot.
-Therefore, create a cover page (for PDF portfolios) or home page (on portfolio websites) that sets you apart and shows how creative and professional you are.
+Therefore, create a cover page (for PDF portfolios) or home page (on portfolio websites) that sets you apart and shows your creativity and professionalism.

 On your portfolio cover page include the following:

 - your name,